bcharlier/HMMA238/Projects/README.md

 - Due date (final project) : **Week 16 (TBA)**.
 The ```github``` repository should be completed before this date (nothing pushed later will be taken into account).

 ## Elements expected /  Grading

 - The ultimate goal is to provide a Python module that can be imported with `pip` and containing your work.
 A description of the procedure will be needed (imagine you are addressing to a user not aware of your package).
 Last year project are available in the sub-folder `2020` and a good example of what we expect is <https://github.com/tanglef/chaoseverywhere>.

-- The project is stored on a `github` repository.
+- The project must be stored on a `github` repository.

 - You have to choose a name for your project.
 Hereafter, it is denoted by `my_module_name`.